LukeSmithxyz/dwm/README.md

 - Shiftview: Cycle through tags (`super+g/;`).
 - Vanity gaps: Gaps allowed across all layouts.
 - Swallow: If a program run from a terminal would make it inoperable, it temporarily takes its place to save space.
+- Color bar: Customize colors of status bar
+- No Border: No border if single window on tag